 The source’s parameters are ordered inside panels.
 Each panel can be minimized or expanded.

-Additionally, a right click on a Source Index number will bring up some further options, especially useful is the Color option, which allows you to set an identification color to a Source or Group.
+Additionally, a right click on a Source Number will bring up some further options, especially useful is the Color option, which allows you to set an identification color to a Source or Group.

-If a source is a multi-channel one, there will be only one index and one set of parameters for the whole cluster.
+If a source is a multichannel one, there will be only one number and one set of parameters for the whole cluster.

-!> Note that the source index is also used for OSC automation if remote number is set to 0!
+!> Note that the source number can also be used for OSC automation if remote number is set to 0!